Tackling the climate emergency with green finance

 The role of sustainable finance

-The estimated cost of this climate transition ranges from 30 to 65 billion euros per year1.
-Public investments alone will not be sufficient to finance this, which is why sustainable finance is essential to bridge the gap between project developers working towards this transition and private investors capable of funding these initiatives.
-The stakes are high, as it involves mobilizing household savings, estimated at over 6,000 billion euros in France.
+This cost of this climate transition is estimated at between €30 billion and €65 billion per year1.
+Government funding will not be enough; sustainable finance will play an essential role by connecting project developers working on the transition with private investors capable of funding such efforts.
+The stakes are high, as it involves mobilising household savings, estimated at over €6 trillion in France.

-Green Bonds: Debt securities issued by governments or companies to finance environmental projects.
-In June 2017, the French Treasury issued the first sovereign green bond for 8 billion euros, with a demand reaching 98 billion euros, demonstrating investors' appetite to support this transition.
+Green bonds are debt securities issued by governments or by companies to finance environmental projects.
+In June 2017, Agence France Trésor issued the first ever sovereign green bond for €8 billion, with demand reaching €98 billion, demonstrating investor appetite to support the green transition.

-Create a common language for sustainable finance
+Create a common language for sustainable finance;

 Conclusion